MonoGame/MonoGame/Documentation/articles/getting_started/1_creating_a_new_project_vsm.md

 ![Game](~/images/getting_started/1_game_md.png)

+## Next steps

 Currently, it is just clearing the surface with blue color.
-For further information on creating your game, please look at the [Understanding the Code](2_understanding_the_code.md).
+For further information on developing your game, please look at the [Understanding the Code](2_understanding_the_code.md).